 Time: Increasing the length of time that you are training for each session.
 For example, cycling for 45 minutes instead of 30.

 Type: Increase the difficulty of the training you are doing.
 For example progress from walking to running.

 This principle of training relates to the type of training that you do.
 It should be specific to you and your sport.
 You should train the energy system which you use predominantly (i.e. don’t run 5,000 meters in training if you’re a sprinter!) and the fitness and skill components most important to your sport, for example, agility, balance, or muscular endurance.

 Another example is to swim a lot in training and then expect your running to improve significantly.
 Your general fitness will improve so, therefore, your running may also improve, not nowhere near as much as if you focus on running instead of swimming.

 You should also test the components which are important in your sport to see your strengths and weaknesses.
 With this information, you can focus on improving your weak points.

 Use it or lose it!
 Basically, if you stop training then the improvements you have made will be reversed.
 So if you are ill or have a holiday and do not train for a period of time (even as little as a week) you may not be able to resume training at the point where you left off.

-Try to vary your training, to keep you interested and to give your body a different challenge.
-Remember a change is as good as a rest.
-Many professional athletes will play a completely different sport in-between their main season, to keep their fitness up whilst still having a rest!
+Try to vary your training.
+This keeps you interested and gives your body different challenges.
+Remember a change is as good as a rest with this training principle.
+Many professional athletes will play a completely different sport in between their main seasons, to keep their fitness up whilst still having a rest!